imjoych/JCNavigator/README.md

 # JCNavigator
-A useful navigator framework of page jumps between modules for iOS development.
+A decoupled navigator framework of jumps between modules or apps for iOS development.

 ## Features
 This framework supports the development of iOS 8.0+ in ARC.